Guatemala presidential candidate targeted over financing

-GUATEMALA CITY (AP) — Prosecutors in Guatemala are seeking to have presidential candidate Sandra Torres Casanova’s immunity from prosecution withdrawn over a case of alleged illicit campaign financing.
+GUATEMALA CITY (AP) — Prosecutors in Guatemala sought Wednesday to have presidential candidate Sandra Torres Casanova’s immunity from prosecution withdrawn over a case of millions in alleged illicit campaign financing four years ago.

-Prosecutor Juan Francisco Sandoval says the request springs from an investigation with a U.N.-sponsored anti-corruption commission that President Jimmy Morales has moved to sideline.
+Juan Francisco Sandoval, head of the anti-impunity prosecutors’ office, or FECI, said Torres’ National Unity of Hope party is suspected of receiving about $2.5 million for the 2015 presidential election from businesses, contributions that were not reported to the Supreme Electoral Tribunal.

-Sandoval says Torres’ National Unity of Hope party is suspected of receiving financing from businesses that hid their contributions.
-He says prosecutors are looking into alleged crimes of illicit association, perjury, illicit and unreported electoral financing and tax fraud.
+“The crimes which would be charged are illicit association, perjury, illicit and unreported electoral financing and tax fraud,” Sandoval said.

 Most Read Nation & World Stories